BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 ```

 ### Example Application
 An example Express application that uses `gtfs-to-html` is included in the `app` folder.
-After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into MongoDB.
+After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into SQLite.

 You can view an individual route HTML on demand by running the included Express app: